riot-ci/RIOT/examples/filesystem/README.md

 A `constfs` file system is also demonstrated with two files.

-All the RIOT file systems are used through the `vfs` interface, and on most platforms they can be accessed transparently with `open/close/read/write/...` functions.
+All the RIOT file systems are used through the `vfs` interface, and on most platforms files can be accessed transparently with `open/close/read/write/...` functions.
 With newlib, `fopen/fclose/fread/fwrite/...` can also be used transparently.